funkyHat/listish/README.rst

 .. role:: py(code)
     :language: python

 Listish
 =======
 .. image:: https://circleci.com/gh/funkyHat/listish.svg?style=svg
     :target: https://circleci.com/gh/funkyHat/listish

-:py:`Listish` accepts an arbitrary iterable and presents it as a list-like object.
+:py:`listish.Listish` is a list-behaviour wrapper for arbitrary sequences and iterables (including iterators).

+It acts as a mutable data wrapper for arbitrary inputs.
+On top of non-indexable input it also adds indexability.

 The input is used efficiently, only scanning far enough to retrieve the requested index.

 .. code-block:: python